 Who should take this course?

 This course is open to Part C students in Computer Science, Computer Science and Philosophy, Mathematics and Computer Science, and Mathematics and Philosophy, as well as students enrolled in MSc in Advanced Computer Science, MSc in Mathematics and Foundations of Computer Science (MFoCS), and DPhil in Computer Science.
 This course covers fundamental algorithmic, computational and mathematical ideas behind machine learning.
-Part C students in Mathematics and Computer Science may also be interested in Algorithmic Foundations of Machine Learning and C6.5 Theories of Deep Learning which will suitably complement material taught in this course.
-Students interested in practical applications should consider other more applied courses such as Machine Learning or Geometric Deep Learning.
+Part C students in Mathematics and Computer Science may also be interested in C6.5 Theories of Deep Learning which will suitably complement material taught in this course.
+Students interested in practical applications should consider other more applied courses such as Machine Learning, Graph Representation Learning, Geometric Deep Learning, and Uncertainty in Deep Learning.

 TextbooksThe first half of the course will closely follow the following introductory text.
 However, in order to deepen your understanding you will need to refer to additional texts and primary literature.

 - Michael Kearns and Umesh Vazirani.
 An Introduction to Computational Learning Theory.
 MIT Press, 1994.

 - Mehryar Mohri, Afshin Rostamizadeh and Amit Talwar.
 Foundations of Machine Learning.
 MIT Press, 2012.

 - Shai Shalev-Shwartz and Shai Ben-David.
 Understanding Machine Learning: From Theory to Algorithms.
 Cambridge University Press, 2014.

 - Vladimir Vapnik.
 The nature of Statistical Learning Theory.
 Springer 1999.

 - Alexandre B. Tsybakov.
 Introduction to Nonparametric Estimation.
 Springer 2009.

 - Edwin T. Jaynes.
 Probability Theory: The logic of science.
 Cambridge University Press, 2003.